-The NC State Extension Master GardenerSM (NC State EMG) program is an outreach partnership between the United States Department of Agriculture, NC State University, North Carolina Cooperative Extension, and county governments throughout the state.
+The NC State Extension Master GardenerSM (NC State EMG) program is an outreach partnership between the United States Department of Agriculture, NC State University, N.C.
+Cooperative Extension, and county governments throughout the state.
 The NC State EMG service marks and logo are intended to represent the program’s identity and ideals.

 By consistently using the service marks and logo, we build brand recognition and value for the program.
 Using the logo inappropriately, not using the logo at all, or using an unapproved logo/design scheme detracts from the strength of the program, violates the university’s brand policy as set forth by the Chancellor, and risks the loss of the service mark.